nwestern93/Rover_Project/README.md

 2. Our rover incorporated the following: GPIO, Interrupts, Timers, UART, I2C, Analog to Digital conversion (ADC), and PID control.

 Files have been provided within the SRC (source) folder for all of the on-board peripherals.
 We used two IR sensors, a color sensor, two 12 volt motors, a bluetooth transmitter, and an ultrasound sensor.
+A wiring diagram has been provided showing how the peripherals connect to the STM board and work with the provided code.

 Instructions: